directus/directus/docs/guides/real-time/chat/vue.md

 [managed Directus Cloud service](https://directus.cloud).

 Create a new collection called `messages`, with `date_created` and `user_created` fields enabled in the _Optional System Fields_ pane on collection creation.
-Create a text field called `text`.
+Create an input field called `text`.

 Create a new Role called `Users`, and give Create and Read access to the `Messages` collection, and Read access to the `Directus Users` system collection.
 Create a new user with this role.
 Make note of the password you set.